jeferal/servo_platform/README.md

 * Fill in doxygen documentation.
 * Refactor the PID controller code.
 Create a PID controller class and the SpBallController will use this class through composition (one instance for x and another for y).
+* Upload the videos to youtube to avoid large files in the repository.
 * Fine tune the parameters.
 The current response has oscilations and big position error.
 This could be solved by a better tuning, improving the mechanical clearance or linearizing the system.
 * Create launch file to start the controller easily.